-According to the data available from DECC, the CO_2 emissions in Blaenau Gwent per head of population has seen a steady decrease since 2007.
+According to the data available from DECC, the CO_2 emissions in Blaenau Gwent per head of population are significantly less than 2007.
 This could be attributed to the economic recession and the reduced industrial activity.
-The most recent data for 2015 shows an overall decrease in total emissions; industry and commercial; and domestic sectors and are in fact the lowest recorded data since 2007.
-The level for transport emissions has remained the same.
-Overall, a positive result for the County Borough but one that requires on-going monitoring to ensure that improved economic conditions in the future don't lead to an increase in CO_2 emissions.
+The most recent data for 2016 shows a slight increase in all sectors apart from the domestic sector which has remained the same.
+This could be attributed to the construction and opening of the new Heads of the Valleys Road.
+These figures require on-going monitoring to ensure that improved economic conditions in the future don't lead to an increase in CO_2 emissions.